 Government efforts to remove favelas were largely successful for most of the 20th century after the first one was established in Rio de Janeiro in 1897 (Osborne, 2012).
 In the 1940s, the Catholic Church began its involvement in assisting favela residents with their fight for rights and access to resources.
 In 1960 Rio’s state government created a program that required participation from residents in planning social projects for favelas.
 However, in 1968, a few years after Brazil’s government became a military dictatorship, a federal program was established with contradictory purposes to the programs of the state, resulting in more than 100,000 people loosing their homes (Osborne, 2012).

-1n 1978, however, the trends changed when Vidigal, a favela in Rio’s South Zone successfully resisted eviction (McCann, 2014, Intro, par.
+1n 1978, however, the trends changed when Vidigal, a favela in Rio’s South Zone, successfully resisted eviction (McCann, 2014, Intro, par.
 4-6).
 Their successful resistance depended on the unity the community created and the organized way they acted.
 The city dispatched its garis, or garbage men, to Vidigal to take care of removing the community in January 1978.
-However, the people of Vidigal knew that these garis were people just like them, who potentially lived a different favela.
+However, the people of Vidigal knew that these garis were people just like them, who potentially lived in a different favela.
 Showing up in Vidigal that morning was just them doing their job.
 So Vidigal residents served them breakfast and chatted with them over coffee, winning them over and taking away the government arm for enforcing their policy of favela removals (McCann, 2014, Intro, par.
 12).
 As McCann so succinctly summarizes, “Vidigal's successful resistance marked a success for favela autonomy and a blow against the dictatorship” (2014, Intro, par.
 8).

 Pastoral strengthening of Resident Associations

-Much of this early success, though, owes a large debt to a program of the Catholic Church called the Pastoral das Favelas, a group aimed at supporting and guiding the favelas through the unique struggles they faced.
+Much of this early success, though, owes a large debt to a program of the Catholic Church called the Pastoral das Favelas.
+This program aimed to support and guide the favelas through the unique struggles they faced.
 The Archdiocese in Rio de Janeiro, motivated by liberation theology, established the Pastoral as a way of supporting the poor in Rio.
-They quickly established a legal office that worked to obtain legal injunctions to removals.
+They quickly established a legal office that worked to obtain legal injunctions against removals.
 The Vidigal victory relied on one such injunction, where a judge ruled that “if Vidigal was at risk of landslide, so was every hillside favela in the city, and therefore risk of landslide could not itself justify removal of an urban community” (McCann, 2014, Intro, par.
 5).

 Because of the influence of the Pastoral in Vidigal and a few other key favelas in Rio in the early 1970s, it saw many more favelas seeking to be involved with them (McCann, 2014, Ch.
 2, par.
 26).
-Their first order of business in every favela was to have it create a resident’s association with popularly elected leaders (McCann, 2014, par.
+Their first order of business in every favela was to have it create a residents’ association with popularly elected leaders (McCann, 2014, par.
 27).
-Resident’s associations within favelas quickly gained notoriety across the city, and politicians tried to gain their support in various ways.
+Residents’ associations within favelas quickly gained notoriety across the city, and politicians tried to gain their support in various ways.
 Leonel Brizola, who would go on to win the 1982 gubernatorial elections in Rio, brought favela leaders into party leadership of the Democratic Labor Party (PDT) (McCann, 2014, Intro, par.
 9).

 The Brizola Era